 A: The barges have a strict non-smoking policy.
-We ask smokers not to smoke inside the barge as this may give offence to your shipmates.
+We ask smokers not to smoke inside the barge as this may give offence to your fellow travellers.
 We categorically do not permit smoking in the cabins for safety reasons.
-If you would like to smoke we request that you smoke outside on deck away from fellow passengers.
+If you would like to smoke we request that you smoke off the barge away from fellow passengers.

 Q: Do you feel claustrophobic or “on top of one another” being in the confined space of the barge?

 A: Definitely not!
-The barges are generally much more spacious than one expects – particularly in the Deluxe and First Class categories (see “Barge Categories”).
+The barges are generally much more spacious than one expects – particularly in the Deluxe and Ultra Deluxe categories (see “Barge Categories”).
 Also, rarely is everyone together, as people walk or ride along the towpath, sit on deck or in the lounge, and on excursions there is often time allowed to independently explore and get away on one’s own should you so desire.

 Q: Where can we organise travel insurance?

 A: We can organise travel insurance for you and offer competitive rates.
 You MUST have travel insurance before travelling to France.